How to: Migrate a Reporting Services Installation

 Prior to deleting the keys it is recommended you first back up the Symmetric Encryption key.
 You can use the Reporting Services Configuration Manager to back up the key.
 Open the Configuration Manager open, click the Encryption Keys tab and then click the Backup button.
 You can also script WMI commands to back up the encryption key.
 For more information on WMI, see BackupEncryptionKey Method (WMI MSReportServer_ConfigurationSetting).

-Start the Reporting Services Configuration Manager and connect to the Reporting Services instance you just installed.
-For more information, see How to: Start Reporting Services Configuration.
+Start the Reporting Services Configuration tool and connect to the Reporting Services instance you just installed.
+For more information, see How to: Start Reporting Services Configuration Manager.

 Configure URLs for the report server and Report Manager.
 For more information, see How to: Configure a URL (Reporting Services Configuration).